 The NUUC Women’s Group fosters friendship and connections between the women (and friends) of Northlake through fun, education and shared interests.
-Meetings are held monthly ten months of the year, alternating between Monday evenings and Saturday morning or afternoon.
+Meetings are held monthly ten months of the year, usually on the 4th Monday in the evening and sometimes on Saturday morning or afternoon.
 The scheduling, topics and procedures of the group are managed by a Steering Committee of five members.

 Covenant of Relationships among Women’s Group Members